 When you open your mouth to talk, you probably want your friends to think about what you’re saying — and not about what you ate for lunch.
 But certain strong-smelling foods like onions and garlic can cause bad breath.
 So can smoking.
-And so can bacteria that grow on bits of food that stay in your mouth if you don’t brush them out.
-Lots of people have bad breath at some point, and there’s even a medical name for it: halitosis (say: hal-lih-TOH-suhss).
-Not to worry though!
-There are steps you can take to keep smelling fresh.
+And so can bacteria that grow on bits of food that get stuck between your teeth.

-- Brush your teeth (and tongue!) for at least two minutes twice a day with a fluoride toothpaste, especially after meals.
+- Brush your teeth (and tongue!) for at least two minutes twice a day with fluoride toothpaste, especially after meals and at bedtime.

 - Ask your dentist how to floss correctly.
 Flossing can remove tiny bits of food that can rot and smell bad.